Colonoscopy: What to Know

 You may have cramping or pass gas, but these are normal.
 You can eat regularly after you leave the doctor’s office.

 Make sure you understand the instructions you get before you go home.
-You may need to avoid certain medicines, such as blood thinners, for a while if your doctor did a biopsy or removed any polyps.
+You may need to avoid certain medicines, such as blood thinners, for a day or two if your doctor did a biopsy or removed any polyps.

 Bleeding and puncture of the colon are rare but possible problems in a colonoscopy.
 Call your doctor right away if you have any of the following: